gregrecco67/AudiblePlanets/README2.md

 ## Presets

 Presets can be viewed either as a flat list, by clicking on the current preset name, or in a browser that divides them by author and category, by clicking on the folder icon to the left of the current preset name.
 In case you want to install any manually, on Windows, the folder location should be ```%HOMEPATH%\AppData\Roaming\com.void-star\Audible Planets\programs```.
 On Mac OS, it should be ```~/Library/Application Support/com.void-star/Audible Planets/programs```.
 On Linux, it should be ```~/.config/com.void-star/Audible Planets/programs```.
-If you come up with any patches you'd like to share, please feel free to make a pull request on that repo or just message me here on Github.
+In any case, you can right-click on any preset name in the browser pane and select the option to show the file location.
+Also, if you come up with any patches you'd like to share, please feel free to make a pull request on that repo or just message me here on Github.

 # Motivation / Inspiration